You Probably Need a Haircut is reader-supported. If you buy a product we link to, we may earn a commission.

 8. Train your hair to slick back

-You can slick back hair in seven easy steps.
+You can slick back hair in eight steps.
+But, really, the steps are so easy, you won’t have to put in much effort to get this style.
 Make sure you have your favorite hair product and a wide-tooth comb ready to go, and you’re ready to make your hair look great.

 Step 1: Wash Your Hair